 For Overstock.com, it was important that the tools they use were adopted from the bottom up, rather than enforced from the top down.
 In order to innovate and move quickly, team members needed to be able to work in a way that felt natural for them.
 Asana is now the standard tool Overstock.com uses to track what they’re working on, but there was no one at the company who made that decision officially.

 Instead, the use of Asana spread organically.
 “Initially, one team started using Asana for project planning.
 Then, our design team started looking in Asana to figure out what we needed to be working on.”
-Once more than one team was in Asana, it made sense to upgrade to Premium so everyone had access to features like dashboard reporting and privacy controls.
+Once more than one team was in Asana, it made sense to upgrade to Premium so everyone had access to features like advanced reporting and privacy controls.
 “From there, it just spread across all teams and departments and now every team has their work in Asana.”

 Jaime ascribes Asana’s popularity at Overstock.com to its ease of use.
 “Anyone can look at an Asana project and immediately understand what’s going on.
 I can hire someone new, give them a login to Asana, and say ‘These are the teams you should join,’ and I don’t need to train them on how to use it.
 That’s powerful.”